Lost National Insurance Number Service

 National Insurance Numbers are used in the UK for tax purposes, even if you only plan on working part time and your pay is to low to pay National Insurance contributions you will still need one.
 Most UK employers will require your NI number in order to apply for an employment role.
 The process of obtaining a National Insurance Number that has been lost or misplaced can take a number of weeks to find, so make sure you start the process of finding your National Insurance Number before looking for employment.

-What is the quickest way to find a lost National Insurance Number?
+What is the quickest way to find your National Insurance Number?

 The quickest way of finding your National Insurance Number is to phone the HMRC directly, this process takes around 2-3 weeks providing they are able to find your details in the system.
 If the HMRC can not find your lost national insurance number your will need to fill out a CA5403 from which can be found on the HMRC website.
 The CA5403 form will take around 10 minutes to complete and you will need to fill out all the questions correctly, they include your past 2 pervious address’s if applicable and personal information.
 The CA5403 form process takes around 4-6 weeks to recover your National Insurance Number, printing and postage costs will need to be supplied by the applicant.
 To streamline the process, you are able to apply online with us, all you have to do is fill in our online application and all your forms will be sent to your address ready to sign and send in the prepaid envelope provided.